lukbieli/OfficeMate-RosMateBot/README.md

 ```
 ros2 launch office_mate joystick.launch.py
 ```
-Now you can steere a robot with joystick.
+Now you can steer a robot with joystick.

 # Starting Rviz
 There is a lunch file for starting rviz